The Gospel of Luke Devotional

 God guides us no matter how much we have sinned, how wretched our prayer life is, or how many times we ask for His help.
 He will forgive us and draw us nearer to Him.
 Once we acknowledge our sin, He wills us to seek correction.
 Our God is so amazing that He will continue to teach those that still haven’t figured out that His love is unconditional and everlasting.

 This was likely what happened with the Priest and the Levite.
-They may have been headed home from serving at the Temple but their empty praise and worship was all for show.
+Perhaps going home from service at the Temple but their empty praise and worship was all for show.
 They sang with lifted hands and cried through prayers much like we do.
 I remember being stuck in a parking lot after a service years ago.
 The choir was amazing and the sermon was given by a dynamic speaker.
-After closing prayer everyone seemed to have had their spirits fed and joy filled the room.
+After closing prayer, everyone seemed to have had their spirits fed and joy filled the room.
 (I believe somewhere between the church doors and our vehicles we allow the enemy to hitch a ride.)
 There were two exits getting out of the church parking lot and with over 400 people attempting to do the same thing at the same time you can imagine the chaos.
 No one could move and we couldn’t figure out why.
 It wasn’t until we saw smoke rising in the air that we realized a car had broken down.
 Easy fix right?….
 I’m afraid not.
-With all of the vehicles and thin patience it took 45 minutes for the car to be moved.
+With all the vehicles and thin patience, it took 45 minutes for the car move.
 But why?
 Because everyone thought someone else was helping.
-We had all worshiped together we had, at minimum, seen each others faces yet no one moved a muscle.
+We had all worshiped together we had, at least, seen each other faces yet no one moved a muscle.

-Luke 10:30-32 The Priest and the Levite were people who we hoped would have helped the half dead man.
-But they ignored him and did not want to be bothered.
-As believers we think we would stop to help anyone in need.
+The Priest and the Levite were people who we hoped would have helped the half-dead man.
+But they ignored him and were not bothered.
+As believers, we think we would stop to help anyone in need.
 But that is not the case.
-We do not deal fairly with each other because our priorities are skewed.
-(Luke 10:39-42) Martha was confronted by her sin of service..yes service, she didn’t prioritize the guest of honor teaching and allowing her sister Mary the opportunity to listen.
+We are unfair to each other because our priorities are skewed.
+(Luke 10:39-42) Martha’s eyes were opened to her sin of service..yes service, she didn’t prioritize the guest of honor teaching and allowing her sister Mary the opportunity to listen.
 We may think we know it all and prohibit others from learning.
 Or we may do as Martha did and ask Jesus to change someone else instead of Him working within us.
 The rule of 5 would apply to this situation.
 Make a habit of asking yourself: Will this matter in 5 minutes-5 hours -5 days or -5 months?

 Deuteronomy 6:5 You shall love the Lord your God with all your heart and with all your soul and with all your might.”